About Morlands sheepskin

 Cyrus Clark made slippers from sheepskin offcuts whilst working at the Clarks factory in Street, Somerset.

 The business outgrew the Street factory, and John Morland bought a tannery in the historic town of Glastonbury; an area with water of "unusual purity", an essential element in the tanning process.
-Morlands quickly become renowned for the excellence of its sheepskin products.
+Morlands quickly became renowned for the excellence of its sheepskin products.

 In 1906, the motorcar had become fashionable, but gave motorists little protection against the cold.
 They depended upon sheepskin coats, rugs, boots and foot muffs for warmth and comfort.
 The most prestigious were those made by Morlands.
 Today Morlands continues that tradition and makes sheepskin car mats for the luxury car market.